JRC1995/Abstractive-Summarization/README.md

 by the model itself, not the user.

-But all the padding and eos, makes the model coming in contact with pads and eos in most of the target output, learns to consider eos and pad to be important.
-Trying to fit the data, the early model starts to spam eos and pad in its predicted output.
+But all the padding and eos, makes the model coming in contact with pads and eos in most of the target output.
+The model learns to consider eos and pad to be important.
+Trying to fit to the data, the early model starts to spam eos and pad in its predicted output.

 That necessarily isn't a problem.
 The model may learn to fare better